microsoft/language-server-protocol/_specifications/lsif/0.6.0/specification.md

 Interesting here is line 22 which defines the moniker for `Disposable#dispose`.
 It has new a property `unique` telling that the moniker is unique inside a `workspace` of projects but not necessarily outside.
 Other possible values for `unique` are:

 - `document` to indicate that the moniker is only unique inside a document.
-Used for example for locals or private members.
+Used, for example, for locals or private members.
 - `project` to indicate that the moniker is only unique inside a project.
-Used for example for project internal symbols.
+Used, for example, for project internal symbols.
 - `workspace` to indicate that the moniker is unique inside a workspace of projects.
-Used for example for exported members.
+Used, for example, for exported members.
 - `scheme` to indicate that the moniker is unique inside the moniker's scheme.
-For example if the moniker is generated for a specific package manager (see npm example below) then these monikers are usually unique inside the moniker's theme (e.g. all moniker generated for npm carry the `npm` scheme and are unique)
+For example, if the moniker is generated for a specific package manager (see npm example below) then these monikers are usually unique inside the moniker's theme (e.g. all moniker generated for npm carry the `npm` scheme and are unique)
 - `global` to indicate that the moniker is globally unique (e.g. its identifer is unique independent of the scheme or kind)

 When generating the dump for P2 the information for `Widget#dispose` will look like this: